PyTables/PyTables/doc/source/usersguide/libref.rst

     rows modified.
 Should the modification exceed the length of the table, an IndexError is raised before changing data.

-    The columns argument may be any object which can be converted to a record array compliant with the structure of the columns to be modified (otherwise, a ValueError is raised).
-This includes NumPy
-    record arrays, RecArray (deprecated) or
-    NestedRecArray (deprecated) objects if
-    numarray is available, lists of tuples or array records, and a string or Python buffer.
+    The columns argument may be any object which can be converted to a structured array compliant with the structure of the columns to be modified (otherwise, a ValueError is raised).
+This includes NumPy structured arrays, RecArray (deprecated) or NestedRecArray (deprecated) objects if numarray is available, lists of tuples or array records, and a string or Python buffer.

 .. method:: Table.modifyCoordinates(coords, rows)